« Back to Glossary

 Advanced analytics capabilities: Advanced analytics, including prescriptive and cognitive analytics capabilities are important considerations.
 Evolving technologies like machine learning and advanced algorithms should be the center of the discussion.

-Integration with existing systems: Most companies already have a data ecosystem in place.
-The platform should integrate seamlessly with existing tools and systems for minimal disruption to current workflow.
 Scalability: The flexibility to scale up or down based on data needs is crucial for managing varying data volumes and maintaining cost efficiency.
 Some cloud analytics platforms like Kyvos offer a scale-out architecture for efficient handling of large data volumes and supporting concurrent user access without performance loss.
-This architecture allows for interactive big data analytics across various enterprise sectors.

 Remote collaboration support: The world is moving towards a hybrid work environment.
 Hence, the platform should offer location-agnostic collaboration capabilities with remote access to analytics.